jonkit/jonkit.github.io/_posts/2018-01-20-setting-up-a-raspberry-pi-zero-w-for-homebridge.md

 > **January 2019 Update:**
 >
-> I have received a couple of e-mails mentioning issues that certain homebridge plugins are having problems because of the version of node that is installed.
-I don't intend to keep this page up-to-date so it's likely that this will always be a problem with newer plugins that require a version of node newer than 4.5.0.
+> I received an e-mail mentioning issues that certain homebridge plugins are having problems because they require a newer version of node than the version I list below.
+I don't intend to keep this page up-to-date so it's likely that this will always be a problem with newer plugins that require a version newer than 4.5.0.
 If you come across similar issues, you can try using a different version of node.
 I suspect that newer versions of node will work just fine.
 In the July 2018 update above, I provide a link to the node distribution site.
 You can get the full URL for the most recent arm6l version of node and make the corresponding updates to the lines listed below.

 `wget https://nodejs.org/dist/v4.5.0/node-v4.5.0-linux-armv6l.tar.gz`